So, you’ve published your book. Now what?

 3. Don’t forget interviews and book reviews!

 Your blog tour doesn’t have to be comprised entirely of your guest posts.
-Remember to include blogs that will interview you or review your book (if applicable).
+Remember to include blogs that will interview you or buy best accutane for face review your book (if applicable).
 These add variety to your tour and offer a blog’s readers another way to get to know you.
 They also take a little bit of work off your plate, because they don’t require you to come up with and write another blog post!

 4. Pitch your posts.